April rail strikes: When is the drivers’ walk-out and how will it impact passengers?

 What about the overtime ban?

-Members will also refuse to work their rest days from Thursday 4 to Saturday 6 April and from Monday 8 to Tuesday 9 April.
+Members are also refusing to work their rest days from Thursday 4 to Saturday 6 April and from Monday 8 to Tuesday 9 April.
 As many rail firms depend on drivers working overtime, hundreds – possibly thousands – of trains will be cancelled.

 Avanti West Coast and West Midlands Railway have already said a reduced timetable will run on each day of the strike ban.